jaisekhar/sv_pricecompare/README.md

 where "sv_pricecompare" is the application name.

-Change directory to startup and start the web server:
+Change directory to sv_pricecompare and start the web server:
 $ cd sv_pricecompare

 Next install all gems